 GEDCOM is a standard file format for the storage and transfer of family trees.
 This means that other genealogical websites and software can import the file if they recognize this standard.

-The standard was developed by the LDS Church and has been around for over twenty years.
+The standard was developed by the Church of Latter-day Saints and has been around for over twenty years.
 So most genealogical software should be able to use GEDCOM files.